unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 # Outlook
 Correctly predicting tomorrow's sunshine hours is apparently not that simple.
-Our models get the general trends right, but still predictions vary quiet a bit and can even be far off.
+Our models get the general trends right, but still predictions vary quite a bit and can even be far off.

 > ## Open question: What could be next steps to further improve the model?
 >